 Every year or so, I try to learn a new set of related creative skills that actually really help me be more creative and insightful in my career path.
 I have spent time learning photography, various international cooking techniques, welding, carpentry, metalworking, sewing, music-making, various DIY and complex electronics kit projects, CoSplay costume making using 3D printing, fabricating, painting and airbrush techniques and more!
 Here are a few of my more recent projects.
 You can see my photography portfolio on a separate page here.

 In 2020 I am working on a series of Day of the Dead themed still life photographs, partly to connect with extended family heritage and also to do something unique that I know only a little about.
 I am more into water and sunsets, so this is all out of my comfort zone.
-I have been researching the origins, and areas of the world were this occurs to understand it better.
+I have been researching the origins, and areas of the world where this occurs to understand it better.

 DSLR Camera Controller using Nintendo DS and Open Source firmware for Canon/Nikon:

 About 8 years ago, I wanted an inexpensive Camera controller for time-lapse and long exposures.
 Most remotes cost $500-$800 and didn’t do much for the price.
 So, I found an open-source kit, and using a cheap Nintendo DS I modified a cartridge with a custom circuit board and cable to be able to control a Canon 5D Mark ii DSLR camera.
 I also had to use an open-source firmware toolkit and create a menu based system that ran both time-lapse and long exposure calculation/trigger apps.
 These were sideloaded to run in the Nintendo DS.
 It worked great, eventually, the market caught up with a variety of remotes, phone-based apps and I was actually able to do these things in camera on my Sony a6500 camera.
 I learned how to create a consumer-ready package that was stable, easy to use and would work reliably out in the field.
+I no longer have the Nintendo DS but I kept everything else to remember this fun project.

 3D Printed Portable Monitor (9.7″)

 About 5 years ago, I was traveling a lot and needed a small, compact portable 2nd monitor for work and editing photos/videos.
 I found a kit from Adafruit that uses a new 9.7″ diagonal TFT display module (the same one used in the iPad 3 & 4), with a 2048×1536 ultra-high pixel density, with circuitry to provide an IPS display to any computer with a Thunderbolt/DisplayPort port.
 It involved a lot of careful work but I still use it to this day!
-It has worked well with my MacBook Pro and 4K Lenovo P52 laptops.
+It has worked well with my MacBook Pro and 4K Lenovo P52 and P53 laptops.